 I set an alarm on my phone to go off during a quiet independent work part of our day.
 When the alarm goes off (it’s a quiet, soothing alarm that doesn’t distract students working), the “desk fairy” goes around and gives everyone who has a clean desk an eraser from my eraser collection!

-We do morning meeting every day in my classroom.
+We do morning meetings every day in my classroom.
 The kids are always so excited to see who will be the desk fairy each day and think it’s SO fun.
 That student gets to choose a “drawer” of erasers to hand out to the students with neat desks that day.
 They can choose any eraser box from my collection and they LOVE IT.
-When my alarm goes off daily, I see all students taking 30 seconds to assess how clean their desk and tidy up anything around them so they can earn that eraser.
+When my alarm goes off daily, I see all students taking 30 seconds to assess how clean their desks and tidy up anything around them so they can earn that eraser.

 My classroom is MUCH cleaner now and I don’t have to remind kids 3920392 times to clean their area up.
 They are self-motivated by the desk fairy!

 I never knew how handy solo cups were till this year!

 Students sitting in rows has been challenging in many different ways.
 But not having caddies for students to put their supplies into has been a GREAT challenge in my classroom.
 A few months ago, I decided to try something that has worked out incredibly well for storing pencils, glue sticks, and other “quick grab” items.